Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Student Orientation

-All new students, including transfers, are required to participate in the orientation program before they enroll in classes at Lycoming College.
+All new students matriculating for the Fall semester, including transfers, are required to participate in the summer orientation programming before they enroll in classes at Lycoming College.
 The purpose of the orientation program is to acquaint new students and their families with the College to help ensure a successful transition.

 • completion of all orientation tasks listed on the New Student Orientation SharePoint site;